bonitasoft/bonita-doc/md/bdm-in-rest-api.md

         def currentModel = "DeLorean"
         // Fetch the cars that match the search criteria:
-        List<Car> cars = carDAO.findByModel(currentModel, p as int, c as int) def result = [ "model" : currentModel,"number of cars" : cars.size(), "cars" : cars ]
+        List<Car> cars = carDAO.findByModel(currentModel, p as int, c as int) def result = [ "cars" : cars ]
         return buildResponse(responseBuilder, HttpServletResponse.SC_OK, new JsonBuilder(result).toString())
 ```

-The returned result will contain the fields persistenceId, buildYear and color of each car, allowing you to use these in your application(s).
+The returned result will contain, for each car, the fields persistenceId, buildYear and color, allowing you to use these in your application(s).
 However, assuming you want to retrieve 10 cars of the "Delorean" model, this code will execute a total of **41** "Select" database queries
 * 1 query to get the cars,
 * then 4 queries per car to fetch each one of the *wheel* fields to build the JSON response (so 40 queries).